Pencils, Check. Notebooks, Check. COVID Testing, Check.

 IMPORTANT SAFETY INFORMATION

-BinaxNOW COVID-19 Ag tests have not been FDA cleared or approved.
+The BinaxNOW™ COVID-19 tests have not been FDA cleared or approved.
 They have been authorized by the FDA under an emergency use authorization.
-The tests have been authorized only for the detection of proteins from SARS-CoV-2, not for any other viruses or pathogens, and are only authorized for the duration of the declaration that circumstances exist justifying the authorization of emergency use of in vitro diagnostics for detection and/or diagnosis of COVID-19 under Section 564(b)(1) of the Federal Food, Drug and Cosmetic Act, 21 U.S.C. § 360bbb-3(b)(1), unless the declaration is terminated or authorization is revoked sooner.
+They have been authorized only for the detection of proteins from SARS-CoV-2, not for any other viruses or pathogens, and are only authorized for the duration of the declaration that circumstances exist justifying the authorization of emergency use of in vitro diagnostics for detection and/or diagnosis of COVID-19 under Section 564(b)(1) of the Federal Food, Drug and Cosmetic Act, 21 U.S.C. § 360bbb-3(b)(1), unless the declaration is terminated or authorization is revoked sooner.

 Please be aware that the website you have requested is intended for the residents of a particular country or region, as noted on that site.
 As a result, the site may contain information on pharmaceuticals, medical devices and other products or uses of those products that are not approved in other countries or regions.